-Earth Provides Man’s Need, But Not Man’s Greed
+Earth Provides Man’s Need But Not Man’s Greed

 The complete sentence expressing Mr. Gandhi’s teachings is “Earth provides enough to satisfy every man’s need, but not every man’s greed.”
-Raghunath Mashelkar, an accomplished polymer scientist who has held a wide variety of leadership positions at prominent research and scientific institutions in India, is trying to revive that inspiration and believes that India has the raw materials – the talent and drive – to overcome its challenges and become a nation of innovators.
+Raghunath Mashelkar is an accomplished polymer scientist who has held a wide variety of leadership positions at prominent research and scientific institutions in India.

-He calls this concept Gandhian engineering, citing examples such as the Tata Nano, the cheapest car in the world at a cost of about US$2,200; a hepatitis B vaccine that is 1/40th the cost of traditional vaccines but meets UNICEF’s quality requirements; and Aravind Eye Care’s cataract surgeries, performed on 300,000 patients annually, which cost 1/100th the fee charged in other countries but meet global quality standards.
+Mashelkar calls this concept Gandhian engineering, citing examples such as the Tata Nano, the cheapest car in the world at a cost of about US$2,200; a hepatitis B vaccine that is 1/40th the cost of traditional vaccines but meets UNICEF’s quality requirements; and Aravind Eye Care’s cataract surgeries, performed on 300,000 patients annually, which cost 1/100th the fee charged in other countries but meet global quality standards.

 Mashelkar said in an interview with strategy+business: “We are talking about 4 billion people whose income levels are less than $2 a day.
 To raise their standard of living and quality of life, we have to make goods and services that are ultra-low-cost; not only affordable, but extremely affordable; not “low performance, low price,” but “high performance, low price.”